 3. Financial Reporting and Auditing

-• In Singapore, businesses involved in cryptocurrency activities must adhere to the Anti-Money Laundering (AML) and Know Your Customer (KYC) regulations enforced by the Monetary Authority of Singapore (MAS).
+- Legal entities involved in cryptocurrency activities must adhere to the AML and KYC regulations enforced by the MAS.
 These regulations include customer identification, continuous monitoring of financial transactions, and timely reporting to regulatory authorities.

-• MAS sets guidelines in PSN01 and PSN02 for AML and KYC compliance.
+- MAS sets guidelines in PSN01 and PSN02 for AML/KYC compliance.
 PSN01 focuses on transaction monitoring and reporting suspicious activities, while PSN02 emphasizes customer due diligence, ensuring identity verification of clients and beneficial owners.

 4. Consumer Protection